- What are ‘Slip and Fall’ or “Slip, Trip, and Fall’ Accidents?

 At Russell and Hill, PLLC, we don’t require any up-front payment, and there’s no reason to be wary of wracking up attorney’s fees.
 Our payment model is contingency-based, which means that your attorney is paid out of a percentage of the insurance payment received from the settlement of the injury claim.
 Essentially, this means that the bill will never affect your wallet.

 For more information about our personal injury services for slip, trip and fall accidents, don’t hesitate to contact us.
-We would love to schedule a free consultation with you to learn the details of your case and explain your options.
-Call today, or fill out our online form to get started.
+Schedule a free consultation to learn the details of your case and understand your options.
 We look forward to hearing from you.